 National Page

 The National Overview Probation and parole are designed to lower prison populations and help people succeed in the community through effective supervision practices.
 However, community supervision programs across the U.S. have not always met this goal.
-In 2019, The Council of State Governments (CSG) Justice Center reported that probation and parole violations accounted for 45 percent of prison admissions nationally in 2017.
+In 2019, The Council of State Governments (CSG) Justice Center reported that probation and parole violations accounted for 45 percent of prison admissions nationally.
 Technical violations, such as missing appointments with supervision officers or failed drug tests, accounted for nearly ¼ of all state prison admissions.

 In 2020, COVID-19 created a new sense of urgency for community supervision programs to meet their intended goals.
 While many parts of the criminal justice system halted operations to reduce human contact and prevent the spread of the virus, probation and parole refocused their efforts on keeping people out of prison and safe in the community.

-First major data point: From 2019 through the end of 2020, the number of people admitted to prison due to supervision violations or new offenses dropped by 30 percent nationwide.
+First major data point: From 2019 through the end of 2020, the number of people admitted to prison due to supervision violations dropped by 30 percent nationwide.

-Second major data point: This meant that nearly 170,000 fewer people were incarcerated during this time than in the previous year.
+Second major data point: This meant that 58,192 fewer people were incarcerated for violations committed while under community supervision than in the previous year.

 Some of these reductions can likely be explained by the overall disruption to justice system practices, but changes in community supervision practices played a critical role in reducing incarceration numbers across the board.
 These reductions were also not limited to certain states.
-They occurred across the nation, in rural jurisdictions, urban communities, coastal states, and those ___.
+They occurred across the nation, in rural and coastal states, as well as states with high- and low-density populations .

-Third major data point: [X NUMBER] of states saw more than [Y PERCENT] decline in prison admissions due to supervision violations
+Third major data point: Thirty-four states saw more than a 10% decline in prison admissions due to supervision violations.

-Fourth major data point: This saved states across the U.S. nearly [X NUMBER] in one year.
+Fourth major data point: If states can sustain these reductions, they are poised to save more than $2.1 billion.
 This money can be used to reinvest funding into evidence-based services that are proven to reduce recidivism such as mental health and substance use treatment, community-based supports, and economic development.

 While urgent changes made to keep people safe during a national public health threat may not all be sustainable, some states were already seeing notable reductions in prison admissions due to supervision violations before the pandemic.
 Visit an individual state data page to learn more about its changes in prison admissions and population since 2018.

-Fifth major data point: [X NUMBER] of states saw at least a [Y PERCENT] decline in prison admissions due to supervision violations before 2020
+Fifth major data point: Five states saw at least a 10% decline in prison admissions due to supervision violations before 2020.

 Definitions

-Total admissions: Admissions to state-funded incarceration.
+Total admissions/Total population: The number of people admitted to or in a state-funded incarceration facility.

-Violation admissions: Admissions to state-funded incarceration as a result of a violation of supervision conditions.
+Violation admissions/Violation population: The number of people admitted to or in a state-funded incarceration facility as a result of a violation of supervision conditions.
 Can include both technical violations and new offenses committed while on community supervision.

-Technical violation admissions: Admissions to state-funded incarceration as a result of a technical violation of supervision conditions.

-New offense admissions: Admissions to state-funded incarceration as a result of a new offense committed while on community supervision.

-Total population:

-Violation population:

-Technical violation population:

-New offense population:

-Alternative Definitions [Mari]

-Total admissions/Total population: The number of people admitted to or in state-funded incarceration as a result of a sentence to incarceration of any length or a violation of supervision conditions.

-Violation admissions/Violation population: The number of people admitted to or in state-funded incarceration as a result of a violation of supervision conditions.
-Can include both technical violations and new offenses committed while on community supervision.

-Technical violation admissions/Technical violation population: The number of people admitted to or in state-funded incarceration as a result of a technical violation of supervision conditions.
+Technical violation admissions/Technical violation population: The number of people admitted to or in a state-funded incarceration facility as a result of a technical violation of supervision conditions.